 Imago

 Jan 26, 2026; Cleveland, Ohio, USA; Cleveland Cavaliers guard Darius Garland (10) stands on the court during a timeout in the third quarter against the Orlando Magic at Rocket Arena.
 Mandatory Credit: David Richard-Imagn Images

 This season has been a rollercoaster for LA Clippers point guard Darius Garland.
-After starting the season late following offseason surgery on his toe, he looked significantly hobbled in his time on the floor with the Cleveland Cavaliers.
-After injuring his other toe, the guard was traded in a blockbuster midseason trade for James Harden.
-Now, he’s broken his silence on the trade.
+After beginning the year late due to offseason toe surgery and struggling to find his rhythm with the Cleveland Cavaliers, Garland’s tenure ended abruptly in a blockbuster midseason deal that sent him to Los Angeles in exchange for James Harden.

 “I tip my hat off to the whole Cleveland organization,” Garland told veteran reporter Marc Spears during an interview.
 “But now I’m in another good situation over here in L.A., trying to do something, trying to rebuild this whole brand of the Clippers, and try to make it one of the biggest teams in L.A.”

 The first half of Garland’s statement was gracious, but the second sounded like a mission statement.
-The Clippers face off against the Lakers tonight, albeit Garland, who is still recovering from his injuries.
+The Clippers face the Lakers tonight, though Garland will remain sidelined as he recovers from his injuries.

-The Clippers haven’t been more relevant than the Lakers for most of their time spent together in Los Angeles apart from the early 2010s, when Chris Paul and Blake Griffin ran the most highlight-heavy offense in recent NBA history while the Lakers were going through a period of turbulence in Kobe Bryant’s final years.
+The Clippers haven’t been more relevant than the Lakers for most of their time together in Los Angeles, except for the early 2010s, when Chris Paul and Blake Griffin ran the most highlight-heavy offense in recent NBA history, while the Lakers were going through a period of turbulence in Kobe Bryant’s final years.

 Making the Clippers bigger than the Lakers at this point is going to be exceptionally difficult, especially considering the star power.
-Both teams have established veterans in Kawhi Leonard and LeBron James, but the star power gap between Garland and Luka Doncic is quite large one.
+Both teams have established veterans in Kawhi Leonard and LeBron James, but the star-power gap between Garland and Luka Doncic is quite large.
 If Garland really means what he says, he has his work cut out for him once he returns from injury.

 Darius Garland is a Second-Generation Clipper in a New Era for Him and the Team

-Darius Garland’s trade to the LA Clippers carries a lot of symbolism.
+Darius Garland’s trade to the LA Clippers carries significant symbolism.
 With this move, Garland now joins the same franchise that his father, Winston, also played for from 1989 to 1991.
-The youngster is also familiar with LA through his offseason workouts in the city, as well as Klutch Sports, his representation, being based in LA.
+The youngster is also familiar with LA through his offseason workouts in the city, as well as through Klutch Sports, his representation, which is based in LA.

+Imago